Work in progress

 • Measures Runsloot and Stroetenloop

-We are investigating whether we can gradually reinforce the sea dike with thin layers of silt.
-The Growing Dike is largely financed by STOWA, the Flood Protection Program, and the Interreg project BONSAI.
+We are investigating whether we can gradually reinforce the sea dyke with thin layers of silt.
+The Growing Dyke is largely financed by STOWA, the High Water Levels Protection Programme, and the Interreg project BONSAI.

 • New Waterworks Zoutkamp

 The Noorderzijlvest Water Authority is increasing the capacity of the H.D.
-Louwes pumping station and reinforcing the regional flood defenses in Zoutkamp.
+Louwes pumping station and strengthening the regional flood defences in Zoutkamp.
 This is necessary to guarantee water safety in the long term.